 - 1. All 'looked after' children or children who were previously 'looked after' (see definitions)

 - 2. Pupils with siblings at the Academy

 - 3. Pupils living in the catchment area

 - 4. Children of permanent staff

-- 5. Attendance at our traditional feeder schools: All Saints Church of England Academy, Clifton; Derwent Lower, Henlow Camp; Langford Village Academy; Meppershall Church of England Academy; and Raynsford Church of England Academy, Henlow
+- 5. Attendance at our traditional feeder schools: All Saints Church of England Academy, Clifton; Derwent Primary, Henlow Camp; Langford Village Academy; Meppershall Church of England Academy; and Raynsford Church of England Academy, Henlow

-- 6. Children, one or more of whose parents / carers have, at the time of application, shown commitment to the Church of England or another Christian Church by attending a service at least once a month for the year prior to an application being made
+- 6. Children, one or more of whose parents / carers have, at the time of application, shown commitment to the Church of England or, in relation to those of other faiths, relevant place of worship by attending a service at least once a month for the year prior to an application being made \/\\

 - 7. Any other children